A guilty plea must be

 THE DEFENDANT: Yes.

-COURT: Do you understand that you have a right to a trial by jury or by The Court sitting alone without a jury in reference to the charges pending in this indictment?
+COURT: Do you understand that you have a right to a trial by jury or

 THE DEFENDANT: Yes.